Franakin/ft_printf-tester/README.md

 To run tester:
 bash m

-All tests are written into results.txt
+All tests are written into results.txt.
-All KO's are written into error_log.txt
+All KO's are written into error_log.txt.